Kicksecure/security-misc/README.md

 ## How to Build deb Package from Source Code

-Can be build using standard Debian package build tools such as:
+Can be built using standard Debian package build tools such as:

     dpkg-buildpackage -b